Europe tech firms urge tougher rules to offset US dominance

 Under the current proposals, the EU is seeking to introduce more transparency on how the platforms work with smaller businesses, including clarifying how they are ranked in search results and spelling out the reason for being suspended or terminated.
 The proposals also aim to make it easier to resolve disputes.

 However, the group said the proposed regulation doesn’t go far enough.
+“We stress that transparency alone will not rebalance the relationship between platforms and the businesses that depend on them,” the letter said.

 They complained that the tech giants favored their own services over third-party competitors using their platforms and forced businesses to use in-house billing systems that charge excessive fees.

-“We stress that transparency alone will not rebalance the relationship between platforms and the businesses that depend on them,” the letter said.
+Spotify, for example, has fought back against Apple’s 30 percent commission on subscriptions processed through the iTunes billing service, urging listeners to instead pay directly through its website.